 Most marketing efforts only focus on top-of-funnel leads.
 This means that leads are not being properly moved through the funnel and on to the next stage of conversion.
-The purpose of this post will be to examine the way that the marketing funnel is approached and to identify how to better nurture bottom of funnel leads through SEO content.
+The purpose of this blog post will be to examine the way that the marketing funnel is approached and to identify how to better nurture Bottom of The Funnel leads through SEO content.

-The marketing funnel must be addressed from a multi-staged approach and not an in and out approach.
+The marketing funnel must be addressed from a multi-staged approach and not an in-and-out approach.
 Many marketers are under the assumption that once you draw leads in through the top of the funnel, they’ll pop out the bottom as loyal customers.
 The funnel is not a customer tube that you stick leads into and automatically create customers.
-With that thought in mind, your marketing efforts have to reflect the right intent during each stage of the funnel.
+With that thought in mind, your marketing efforts have to reflect the right intent during each stage of the sales funnel.

-Most marketing content focuses on drawing in prospective customers, but then drops the ball when it comes to closing the deal.
+Most marketing content focuses on drawing in prospective customers, but then drops the ball when it comes to closing the deal or pricing page.
 The SEO content at the top of the funnel is designed for large numbers of traffic and not the specific needs of individual leads.
-Yet, the top of funnel gets all the attention.
-The fact is, bottom-of-funnel leads need nurturing and content tailored to them just like top and middle funnel leads.
+Yet, the top of the funnel gets all the attention.
+The fact is, bottom-of-funnel leads need nurturing and content ideas tailored to them just like top and middle-funnel leads.

 The reason the bottom of the funnel is often overlooked is that there is a basic assumption that leads that reach the bottom of the funnel are essentially already converted to customers.
 While understandable, this logic is flawed.
 Just because someone shows interest in what you’re selling doesn’t mean you’ve closed the deal.

 Think of how many people wish-list items or add them to their cart without actually clicking checkout.
-In brick and mortar stores you would call them window shoppers, but in the digital space, these are called bottom-of-funnel leads.
-Instead of thinking of the bottom of the funnel as the off-ramp for prospective customers and clients, you should be giving them that extra attention to get them across the finish line that is conversion.
+In brick-and-mortar stores, you would call them window shoppers, but in the digital space, these are called bottom-of-funnel leads or lower funnel leads.
+Instead of thinking of the bottom of the funnel as the off-ramp for prospective customers and clients, you should be giving them that extra attention to get them across the finish line which is conversion.

-Before we break down how to go about getting the bottom of funnel leads across the finish line, we want to make sure you understand the intent and purpose of your marketing funnel as well as the different stages of the marketing funnel.
-This will help you to generate the right type of content for each stage of the funnel, in particular content that is focused on getting bottom of the funnel leads to fully convert.
+Before we break down how to go about getting the bottom of the funnel leads across the finish line, we want to make sure you understand the intent and purpose of your bottom of funnel marketing as well as the different stages of the sales funnel.
+This will help you to generate the right type of content for each stage of the sales funnel, in particular content that is focused on getting bottom of the funnel leads to fully convert.

 We know this might seem a little “marketing 101” to some readers, but understanding the transition of leads through different stages of the funnel will improve your success.
-The point that many marketers and businesses miss is that the needs of leads change greatly from the top of the funnel through the middle and at the bottom.
-This means that the same tactics won’t continue to work and that the same content that drew in the leads will necessarily convert them to customers.
+The point that many marketers and businesses miss is that the needs of leads change greatly from the top of the funnel through the middle and at the bottom of funnel marketing.
+This means that the same tactics won’t continue to work and that the same content that drew in the leads will necessarily convert them to customer success stories.

 The purpose of the next section is to break down the stages of the funnel and illustrate how content and leads are managed.
 This will help to understand the purpose of the next stage of the funnel and how each piece is connected.

-By now it probably seems like we’ve been overly critical of top-of-funnel-focused marketing, but the truth is, we’re not suggesting that top of funnel not be a focal point, just that it shouldn’t be the only focal point of your content and SEO strategies.
-Understanding how to manage and nurture top-of-funnel leads is what will eventually get you to the bottom of funnel leads that you want to close on.
+By now it probably seems like we’ve been overly critical of top-of-funnel-focused marketing, but the truth is, we’re not suggesting that top-of-funnel not be a focal point, just that it shouldn’t be the only focal point of your content and SEO strategies.
+Understanding how to manage and nurture top-of-funnel leads is what will eventually get you to the bottom of the funnel leads that you want to close on.